 The second step is to Xref the Grading Plan (GD Test 2) in the Staking Plan (CS test2)This viewport doesn’t look even close to GD plan.
 Now we will use the Layer States to copy the Layer Properties from GD to the CS file.
 To do exactly that Follow the steps below:

 - Into GD viewport in GD drawing and click on Layer Properties

 - We click on Layer State Manager.
 Or we can just write on command line LAS this command will directly open Layer State Manager.
-Here you can see that we have some layer states, but that doesn’t matter at the moment.

 - Here we will Click on “New..” to create new Layer state.

 - Type in name – “GD LAS” and click OK.
 Now we can see that now there is Layer State named “GD LAS”